snaverm/Pokemon-Go-Rocket-API/README.md

+# Update: No working releases until API is safe to use
+Please do not install any builds that are not officially released at the link above.
+We currently are not releasing new builds for a reason, which currently is: We don't have the right tools to spoof your device like an Apple device.
+If you download and run any non-dev generated appx, your account is being flagged and there is a high chance you'll get your Pokemon Go account banned.
+Please also do not ask for new builds.
+We'll release them when we're comfortable releasing them, both in terms of stability & making sure it's safe for your account.(edited)
+To clarify a few things for those who are curious:
+- There are no official working releases
+- If you find any unofficial release and use it, you are risking getting yourself banned by Niantic
+- Why?
+The API fix for Unknown6 issue is working, but it contains some values, that we do not provide correctly.
+(For example DeviceID is one of them)
+- So until we figure out a fix for those incorrect values (to prevent our users getting banned) we won't release any new public version
+- Other problems with inability to catch pokemons or any other issues are just minor issues, which will get fixed eventually, but the DeviceID is top priority

-# Update: PoGo currently experiences API access problems.
+# ~~Update: PoGo currently experiences API access problems.~~

-Please don't ask why Pokestops and Pokemon aren't showing on the map.
+~~Please don't ask why Pokestops and Pokemon aren't showing on the map.
 This is a known issue that almost all third party Pokemon GO tools are experiencing.
 Please avoid opening new issues, we'll update you when things change. _Update_: A new API has been finalized and is currently in the process of being implemented.
 We should see a new build soon, with an updated API and some UI changes.
-Worth the wait
+Worth the wait~~

 # PoGo for Windows 10